GiorgosMandi/ED-dataset-merge/README.md

 **Evaluator** takes as input two JSONs that follow the common schema.
 A JSON consisting of the predictions of the model, and a JSON containing the true labels (i.e., ground truth).
 Then evaluate the results in two ways:

-- Classification: prints precision, recall and F1 regarding the correctness of the predicted event types.
+- Event Classification: prints precision, recall, F1-Score and Accuracy regarding the correctness of the predicted event types.
+It also plots the Confusion Matrix.
-- Identification: prints precision, recall and F1 regarding the correctness of the predicted trigger of the event.
+- Trigger Identification: prints precision, recall and F1 regarding the correctness of the predicted trigger of the event.

 To use Validator run something like:

     $ python -m src.evaluate -predictions path/to/predictions.jsonlines -groundTruth path/to/groundTruth.jsonlines

+Provide `-cmPath /path/to/cm` to store the confusion matrix.

 ## Common Schema